-I usually like to make the Pistachio Jello Instant Pudding & Pie Filling and add whipped cream on top.
+For example, I usually like to make Pistachio Jello Instant Pudding & Pie Filling and add whipped cream on top.

 It’s such a nice treat at the end of the day, but probably not the most healthy or filling.

 Clearly, I need a pudding that has more mmmph to it health-wise and filling-wise.

-In a recent issue of one of the magazines I was flipping through, I found a page of ‘Power Breakfasts’.
+Interestingly, in a recent issue of one of the magazines I was flipping through, I found a page of ‘Power Breakfasts’ that include: